GameDesignAsPlayDesign/gamedesignasplaydesign.github.io/project2.md

 _Due April 14_

-Be prepared to give a brief (under five minutes) presentation of your game proposal.
+Be prepared to give a brief (under 10 minutes) presentation of your game proposal.
 We will have time to discuss the proposed games after the presentations

+We will see the presentations together as a class then split into two breakout rooms for discussion.

 Prepare the following slides:

 - Team name
-- what's your design value / the core experience you want your players to have?
+- What's your design value &amp; the core experience you want your players to have?
-- how do you plan to use game design tools to shape the game elements to serve that experience?
+- How do you plan to use game design tools to shape the game elements to serve that experience?
+- What is your intended prototype or prototypes?
+What questions do you aim to ask then answer through your prototype?
+- At least three questions you would like to discuss.

 ### <a name="ii"></a>Part III: Prototype